-Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care
+Section 5.1 - This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care

 This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this booklet: "Medical Benefits Chart (what is covered and what you pay)."
-To keep things simple, we generally refer to "medical care coverage" or "medical care" in the rest of this section, instead of repeating "medical care or treatment or services" every time.
-The term "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
+These benefits are described in Chapter 4 of this document: "Medical Benefits Chart (what is covered and what you pay)."
+To keep things simple, we generally refer to "medical care coverage" or "medical care," which includes medical items and services as well as Medicare Part B prescription drugs.
 Ins some cases, different rules apply to a request for a Medicare Part B prescription drug.
 In those cases, we will explain how the rules for Medicare Part B prescription drugs are different from the rules for medical items and services.